Poland, NATO say missile strike wasn't a Russian attack

 Three U.S. officials said preliminary assessments suggested the missile was fired by Ukrainian forces at an incoming Russian one.
 The officials spoke on condition of anonymity because they weren’t authorized to discuss the matter publicly.
 That assessment and Biden’s comments at the Group of 20 summit in Indonesia contradicted information earlier Tuesday from a senior U.S. intelligence official who told The Associated Press that Russian missiles crossed into Poland.

 The Polish president said the missile was probably a Russian-made S-300 dating from the Soviet era.
-Ukraine, once part of the Soviet Union, fields Soviet- and Russian-made weaponry, including air-defense missiles, and has also seized many more Russian weapons while beating back the Kremlin’s invasion forces.
+Ukraine, once part of the Soviet Union, fields Soviet- and Russian-made weaponry and has also seized many more Russian weapons while beating back the Kremlin’s invasion forces.

 Russia’s assault on power generation and transmission facilities Tuesday included Ukraine’s western region bordering Poland.
 Ukraine’s military said 77 of the more than 90 missiles fired were brought down by air defenses, along with 11 drones.